announce/hvd/README.md

 ```

 ## Dataset

+Download [vcc_data.npz](https://drive.google.com/file/d/167Hu0XUCp9Gu0km2sOK_r9jLrnVxjg1w/view?usp=sharing) and place it to `var/vcc_data.npz`.

+Or, you also can generate the dataset if needed:

 1. The dataset needs to be restored from the original database dump file.
 Refer to [vcc-base](https://github.com/announce/vcc-base/tree/v1.0) for more detail.
-1. Then use [dump.py](https://github.com/announce/hvd/blob/v1.0/dump.py#L47-L49) to convert the data into npz format.
+1. Use [dump.py](https://github.com/announce/hvd/blob/v1.0/dump.py#L47-L49) to convert the data into npz format.
     * generate smaller set of data `vcc_data_40x800.npz` first
     * then try the full size of data `vcc_data.npz` (uncomment the lines)